Bachelor of Arts (International Studies) (Honours)

 - Campus: City campus

-Engage with the academic world of global studies by joining a network of talented students, providing fresh insights and information on international issues.
+You’ll engage with the academic world of global studies by joining a network of talented students, developing fresh insights into international issues through deeper analysis.

 1 year full-time or 2 years part-time